 - Being overweight or obese.
 An active lifestyle, as well as a balanced diet, can help maintain a healthy weight.
-You can find plenty of workout guides in our healthy lifestyle section here.
+You can find plenty of workout guides in our active lifestyle section.

 Find out more about cholesterol

-We have plenty of resources here on the Flora ProActiv site to help:
+We have plenty of resources on the Flora ProActiv site to help you:

-What is Cholesterol?
-Find a clear explanation of cholesterol and the part it has to play in the body in this helpful guide.
-For information on the different types of cholesterol (“good” and “bad”), you might also find our articles on LDL and HDL-cholesterol useful.
+- What is cholesterol?
+Find a clear explanation of cholesterol and the part it has to play in the body in this helpful section.
+For information on the different types of cholesterol (‘good’ and ‘bad’).
+You might also find our articles on LDL and HDL-cholesterol

-How to Lower Cholesterol.
-If your test results reveal signs of cholesterol levels above the recommended limit, there are plenty of simple diet and lifestyle changes you can make to help lower it.
-Find practical advice in this comprehensive overlook.
+- How to lower cholesterol.
+If your test results reveal signs of high cholesterol levels above the recommended limit, there are plenty of simple diet and lifestyle changes you can make to help lower it.
+Find practical advice in this comprehensive article.